 Systems thinking is an emerging direction in my design and evaluation practice.
 Though I've been engaging with systems de facto ever since I left school - now I am formally engaging with systems concepts and deliberately using systems centred methods.

 Way back as an New Zealand emergency doctor systems were not important.
 In my ER everything was consistent, controlled, independently delivered and kept from engaging with each other.
-I always knew what drugs were available, where, what needles syringes, iv fluids, our communication systems, the training and job definitions of everyone on the floor...
+I always knew what drugs were available, where, what needles syringes, iv fluids, our communication systems, the training and job definitions of everyone on the floor.
+Every element of the department was strictly independent.
+A serious patient in one cubicle had no effect on a boy with a sprained ankle in the next.
 If we were one doctor down that did not affect the drugs, the communication or our triage system.
-Most importantly I knew what time my lunch break would be.
+Having everything consistent and independent, non-interacting, took system dynamics out of emergency care.
+I even knew what time my lunch break would be.
 The only doubt was whether any salmon sushi would be left in the hospital cafeteria… but that was outside my system boundary.
-Having everything consistent and independent delivered took system dynamics out of health care.

 From long before I studied medicine I loved uncertainty and the thinking required to negotiate multiple, uncontrolled interacting elements.
 Now I am doing it more deliberately, formally.
 It is a journey.
 A really difficult and deeply satisfying evaluation/project design in Afghanistan in February 2017 was another step on the way.
-The delicious complexity of systems that first lured me out of the emergency room still challenge and surprise, still holds me here.
+The delicious complexity of systems that first lured me out of the emergency room still challenges and surprises me and holds me here.

 What is the systems approach?

 “there is no such thing as the systems approach….
 Systems thinking is a way of engaging with issues”

 Dick Morris quoted in"Wicked Solutions" by Bob WiIliams and Sjon van 't Hof

 "A way of engaging with the world, a way of thinking, a philosopy… Love it."